metablockshq/metablocks.world/content/guideChapters/set-authority.md

 ---
 chapterNumber: 10
 emoji: 👩🏼‍🎨
-title: Change authority for token mint
+title: Change authority for accounts
-subTitle: Understand how to change authority for token mint
+subTitle: Understand how to change authority for accounts
 slug: set-authority
 tags:
   - blockchain